dougy147/idiomatik/README.md

 ### Lexing : Raw input to tokens

-`idiomatik` receives input strings (e.g. "A + B = C") that are returned as *tokens*.
+`idiomatik` receives input strings (e.g. `a + b = c`) that are returned as *tokens*.
 A token is a chain of elements extracted from the input by the *lexer*.
-The lexer decomposes each input to match its elements (characters, or sequence of characters) to predefined categories of symbols (see `SYMBOL_TABLE`).
+The lexer then decomposes the input into individual elements (characters, or sequences of characters) corresponding to predefined categories (strings, operators, surrounders, etc.).
+(These *atomic* categories and their elements are defined in the `SYMBOLS` table.)
-When all the elements of an input have been attributed an identity, they are chained together and the construction of the token ends.
+When all the elements of an input have been attributed an identity (to what category they belong and eventually what are their properties), they are chained together and the construction of the token ends.

 ### Parsing : checking syntax